polettix/Plack-Middleware-ReviseEnv/README.md

 - `key`

-    the key that will be mangled in `$env`.
+    the key that will be set in `$env`.
 It is a template itself, so it is subject to expansion and other rules explained here.

-    If you set the mangler with the key/value pair style, the key will be used as the default value here; if you just provide a specification mangler via a hash reference, you MUST provide a key though.
+    If you set the revisor with the key/value pair style, the key will be used as the default value here; if you just provide a specification revisor via a hash reference, you MUST provide a key though.

 - `override`